tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ### options

 The function must be passed an options object or string.
 If passed a string, it will be used as the `options.attribute.id` value.
-You may also use `options.id` in place of `options.attribute.id` (if attribute is a string) or `attribute.id` key (if attribute is an object) is required.
+You may also use `options.id` in place of `options.attributes.id`.
+An `id` must be defined.
 The following options are available:

 **svg options**